 See ASHA's resource on IPE/IPP.

 Timing refers to timing of intervention relative to diagnosis.
-When a child is diagnosed with CAS, he or she is likely to present with a significant speech disorder that warrants immediate intervention.
+When a child is diagnosed with CAS, they are likely to present with a significant speech disorder that warrants immediate intervention.
 Early treatment is also indicated for children suspected of having CAS or with a provisional diagnosis of CAS, given that progress in treatment can help in making a definitive diagnosis.

 Setting refers to the location of treatment (e.g., home, community-based).
 A naturalistic treatment environment is important for facilitating generalization and carryover of skills, and home practice is essential for helping the child make optimal progress.